Mint SecureNow Mediclaim Ratings 2018: The unchanging logic behind our ratings

 Information is taken from public sources, primarily policy wordings and public disclosures.
 This makes the ratings transparent and verifiable.
 We do request insurers to send us information independently.
 Sometimes there are differences between public information and what insurers share.
 In such cases, we painstakingly reconcile those differences.
 Where a difference remains, we use public information.
 Three years ago, we had attempted to get product-wise claims from insurers because these were not publicly available.
 The exercise was unproductive because there was little consistency in how insurers estimated those claims.
 Since then, we have stayed with public information supervised by the regulator.

-The rating criteria are balanced and include product features, premium and claims at about 40%, 30% and 30% weight, respectively.
+The rating criteria are balanced and include product features, premiums, and claims at about 40%, 30%, and 30% weight, respectively.
 Over the years, we have slightly reduced the emphasis on price and increased it on claims.
-This is largely because our confidence on the published claim data has increased.
+This is largely because our confidence in the published claim data has increased.
 There is still room for improvement though.
 On premium, a frequent complaint is that it increases when the customer moves to a higher age bracket.
 Higher premiums are factored into the rating.